Our Gifts Are Not Just Here For Us!

 b.
 Experienced Less Worry, Stress, Anger, Sadness, or Physical Pain.

 e.
 Higher Engagement Level on the Task.

 They also found out that building employees’ strengths are a far more effective approach to improving performance than trying to improve weaknesses.
-One sad thing found in the research is that a vast majority of businesses in the U.S. don’t focus on helping employees use their strengths.
+One sad thing found in the research is that the vast majority of businesses in the U.S. don’t focus on helping employees use their strengths.

-Gallup’s data show that by learning their strengths employees are 7.8% more productive, and teams that focus on strengths every day have 12.5% greater productivity.
+Gallup’s data show that by learning their strengths, employees are 7.8% more productive, and teams that focus on strengths every day have 12.5% greater productivity.
 One could conclude that lots of people could benefit even more if they would use their talents and strengths every day.